kylarosevillegas/Phenylketonuria-PAH-Bioinformatics/README.md

 **Marker gene:** HAL

 HAL is expressed across several hepatocyte clusters, but its expression is more limited than PAH.
 In the PAH map, approximately 76.8% of cells have detectable PAH expression, compared with approximately 48.1% of cells with detectable HAL expression.
 This comparison shows that a disease-associated gene and a cluster marker can both be expressed in multiple cell types while having different levels of distribution across the dataset.

+## 9. Connection to Genome Browser and ClinVar

+**Gene:** PAH

+**Chromosome:** Chromosome 12

+**Disease-associated variant from previous activity:** NM_000277.3(PAH):c.1222C>T (p.Arg408Trp), also known as R408W.

+The PAH gene is located on chromosome 12.
+In the previous UCSC Genome Browser and ClinVar activity, the selected PAH variant was NM_000277.3(PAH):c.1222C>T (p.Arg408Trp), which is associated with Phenylketonuria (PKU).

+In the UCSC Cell Browser, PAH expression was detected in the hepatocyte dataset, including Periportal Hepatocytes and other hepatocyte clusters.
+This expression pattern makes biological sense because the liver is relevant to PAH function and phenylalanine metabolism.

+The Cell Browser dataset shows where PAH is expressed, but it cannot prove that PAH expression causes Phenylketonuria or that a particular variant causes the disease.
+Disease causation requires additional genetic, clinical, and functional evidence.

+## 10. Reflection

+### 1. What did the UCSC Cell Browser show you that the UCSC Genome Browser could not?

+The UCSC Cell Browser showed where PAH is expressed among different liver cell types.
+The UCSC Genome Browser mainly showed the gene's genomic location, structure, and sequence-level information.

+### 2. Why can the same gene have different expression levels among different cell types?

+Different cell types have different functions and therefore activate different genes at different levels.
+PAH expression can vary among hepatocyte subtypes because these cells have different biological roles and gene-expression profiles.

+### 3. Why should you be careful when interpreting a gene that shows zero or very low expression in single-cell data?

+Zero or very low expression does not necessarily mean that the gene is completely absent from the cell.
+It can be affected by the limitations of single-cell measurements and the number of transcripts detected.

+### 4. Why is it useful to combine information about genomic location, genetic variants, and cell-specific gene expression?

+Combining these types of information gives a more complete view of a disease-associated gene.
+Genomic location identifies where the gene is found, genetic variants provide information about sequence changes, and cell-specific expression shows where the gene is active.

+### 5. What was the most interesting observation you made about your assigned gene?

+The most interesting observation was that PAH was detected across multiple hepatocyte cell types in the Human Liver Cell Atlas.
+The Periportal Hepatocyte cluster also showed PAH expression in 81% of the cells, with an average expression of 5.38.